Angelo Ruggiero: Ruggiero and Dellacroce

 I don't think John (Gotti) gave a fuck about Angelo or the tapes.
 I think he was looking to create a situation to capitalize on our other grievances about Paul.
 There was tension between Aniello Dellacroce and his followers and Paul Castellano, and Frank DeCicco enjoyed their mutual respect.
 But when Ruggiero tried to convince DeCicco that Dellacroce had real disputes against Castellano, he did not believe him.
-To Ruggiero's unhappiness, DeCicco said that as far as he was concerned, his uncle was a faithful underboss to Paul Castellano.
+To Ruggiero's unhappiness, DeCicco said that as far as he was concerned, [Ruggiero's] uncle was a faithful underboss to Paul Castellano.
 Angelo would also listen to his uncle's protege and childhood friend, John Gotti, insult Dellacroce about his "La Cosa Nostra bullshit".

-When Dellacroce was dying, Ruggiero was a constant visitor to his bedside until his death on December 2, 1985.
+When Dellacroce was dying, Ruggiero was a constant visitor to his bedside until Dellacroce's death on December2, 1985.